noentrylog/super-NOVA/README.md

 docker build -t nova-cars .
 ```

-**Note**: The Dockerfile automatically installs FastHTML from the official GitHub repository and Google Generative AI package.
+**Note**: The Dockerfile installs FastHTML and Google Generative AI packages from PyPI.

 2. Run the container:
 ```bash